ErnestoR2/ErnestoR2/README.md

 - 👋 Hi, I’m Ernesto Reyes.
-I am a math student at CIMAT, Mexico.
+I am a computer science student at CIMAT, Mexico.
-- 👀 I’m interested in pure math, such as Commutative Algebra, and computer science.
+- 👀 I’m interested in computer science, such as computer vision.
-- 🌱 I’m currently learning about machine learning and Quantum Computing.
 - 📫 How to reach me: ernesto.reyes@cimat.mx

 <!---